dshanske/indieweb-post-kinds/readme.md

 The plugin requires the [webmention](https://wordpress.org/plugins/webmention/) plugin to support sending/receiving notice of a reply/like to another site which will appear as a comment.
 The [Semantic Linkbacks](https://wordpress.org/plugins/semantic-linkbacks/) plugin is available to more richly display the comment.

 ## Upgrade Notice ##

+### 2.4.0 ###

+I have changed the icons again, to go back to something closer to the original.
+If anyone wants to contribute alternate icon sets for the project, willing to consider adding them.
+Also, coming up is another change to how the plugin stores and works with data to continue to move toward something closer to Microformats.
+Looking at a JF2 representation.

 ### 2.0.0 ###